-In this chapter, we will discuss the ongoing care for the patient with sepsis from the ward to Critical Care, including where we are with what was known as 'Early Goal-Directed Therapy' (EGDT) in the context of the new recommendations within the updated Surviving Sepsis Campaign in 2016.
+In this chapter, we will discuss the ongoing care for the patient with sepsis from the ward to Critical Care, in the context of the new recommendations within the updated Surviving Sepsis Campaign in 2021 (SSC 2021).

 The Surviving Sepsis Campaign (SSC) International Guidelines for management of Sepsis and Septic Shock are updated every four years.
 When first released in 2004, the SSC made more than 50 individual recommendations.
 Recognising that a long list was unlikely to transform practice, the authors worked with the Institute for Healthcare Improvement (IHI, US) to create two 'bundles' of care - one for within the first six hours including basic elements of care and EGDT (see below), and the second to cover the next 24 hours which included largely Critical Care aspects of therapy.